campreilly/UnderSeaModelingLibrary/README.txt

 Warnings:
-- The big data files distributed with USML require you to install the git large file system (lfs) befor they can be correctly downloaded form GitHub.
+- The big data files distributed with USML require you to install the git large file system (lfs) before they can be correctly downloaded from GitHub.
 This is a GitHub requirement.
 - The code must be checked out into a directory called "usml" in order to build properly.
 The build process treate the parent of the "usml" as the root of the project.